dfandrich/testclutch/README.md

 (you can use the file `examples/testclutchrc` as a template).
 Most items have sane defaults, but `check_repo` must be set to a URL for the repository of your source code.
 This is used as an identifier in the database and can be used by augmentation jobs.
+Configuration options can be overridden on the command line by using `--set NAME=VALUE`.
+Note that values must be specified as in the configuration file, which, in particular, means that strings must be surrounded by quotation marks which will normally need to be escaped to get them through the shell.

 ### Ingestion Jobs